Skip to Content

 • Self-directed – when the dog harms himself

-Your Pitbull may manifest one or more of these aggressions for various reasons.
 Dog aggression is most often caused by owner-related issues, such as improper obedience training, too much pampering of your dog, aversive training methods, or not spending time with your pet.

-Pitbull Aggression.
 A Pitbull biting a German Shepherd.

 Pitbull aggression or playing?

-The best solution for Pitbull aggression is to prevent it in the first place by proper socialization as a puppy.
-If you do not socialize your Pitbull when he is a puppy, you will have a tough time training him to be calm.
-You can still socialize an older dog, but it will take a little longer, coupled with extra patience and discipline.
+The best solution for Pitbull aggression is to prevent it through proper socialization as a puppy.
+If you do not socialize your Pitbull when he is a puppy, you will have difficulty training him to be calm.

 It’s vital to note that canine aggression is deemed both a training and a medical problem.
 Lack of proper training that leads to aggravated aggressive behavior necessitates veterinary and professional attention.